Keeping Safe on a Night Out

 Guidance for Children and Young People

-Most town and city centres are vibrant, exciting ‘destination venues’ where children and young people regularly go to enjoy themselves.
-They have lots of different places you can visit ~ whether you have an interest in fashion, shopping, music, eating out, going to the cinema or theatre.
-There’s usually something for everyone!
-To make sure you have a great time and keep safe while you’re out and about, here are some safety tips.
+Sheffield is a friendly, exciting destination city with lots of places for young people to enjoy themselves ~ whether you are interested in fashion, shopping, music, eating out, cinema, or theatre there’s something for everyone!
+It’s a great place to be whether you’re working, performing, or socialising.
+To make sure you have the best time and keep yourself safe while out and about, here are some safety tips.

 - Make sure you have enough money to get home or to the place you are staying.
 Put your bus or taxi fare in a safe place so you know it’s there when you need it.
 If you’re out late, check where the nearest taxi rank is or keep a note of a reliable taxi service to contact in case of emergency.
-If you’re travelling by taxi check out the taxi safety checklist on our website.
+If you’re travelling by taxi check out the Safety in Taxis page on our website.

 - If you are catching the bus, make sure you know the bus times and where the bus stop is ~ give yourself plenty of time to get there.